-I think I have always wanted to write.
-As a child the only thing I ever won was a Children’s Story Competition run by my school.
+I have always wanted to write.
+As a child the only thing I ever won was a Children’s Story Competition at school.

 I have never forgotten that moment of wonderful amazement, when, with no expectations, I heard my name read out.
 Sadly, or perhaps luckily, that story, which as far as I can remember involved, mice, a rocket and the moon, is long since lost.

 Later however, in my ‘not so academic’ career my English reports frequently contained comments such as ‘Angela obviously has a future in writing for women’s magazines.’
 I have always taken that as a compliment, though I’m afraid it might not have been intended as such.

 For some years I taught children with Dyslexia in Oxford.
 However I now spend much of my time at home on our smallholding just outside Wallingford.
 I live here with my husband Ian, a ridiculous number of dogs, a cat, 16 chickens, and a ‘large’ flock of pedigree Cotswold sheep – as Cotswolds are a ‘rare breed’ anything over 19 is a ‘large flock’!

 As both the children are grown up and living away from home – there is really no excuse now not to write every day – though I don’t even try to write during lambing – if I do sit down at my computer, I immediately fall asleep!